 Caffeine is one of the most loved stimulants in America.
-But you may need to forego caffeine during pregnancy.
+But Because caffeine can raise blood pressure, pregnant women should limit caffeine during pregnancy.

 Facts About Caffeine

 Caffeine is a stimulant and a diuretic.
 Because caffeine is a stimulant, it increases your blood pressure and heart rate, both of which are not recommended during pregnancy.

 Caffeine also increases the frequency of urination.
 This causes a reduction in your body fluid levels and can lead to dehydration.

 Caffeine crosses the placenta to your baby.
 Although you may be able to handle the amounts of caffeine you feed your body, your baby doesn’t have the enzymes needed to metabolize caffeine.

 Any amount of caffeine can also cause changes in your baby’s sleep pattern or normal movement pattern in the later stages of pregnancy.
 Remember, caffeine is a stimulant and can keep both you and your baby awake.